The Story

 South Weald and Shenfield were two of these Saxon settlements, founded in the centuries before 1000AD, and would have made their own small patches of fields in amongst the Essex woodlands.
 At this time, however, there was no known settlement in the site that would become Brentwood.

 One of the key events that led to Brentwood's founding, somewhat surprisingly, was the murder of a bishop.
-Thomas Becket's, archbishop of Canterbury, was murdered in 1170 and blame for ordering his murder fell on the king.
-As penetence for this, Thomas Becket was canonised and became one of the most important saints of medieval England.
+Thomas Becket, archbishop of Canterbury, was murdered in 1170 and blame for ordering his murder fell on the king.
+As penetence for this, Thomas Becket was canonised and became one of the most important saints of medieval England, and the king himself spent three days fasting while dressed in rags.
 Pilgrims began travelling from across the country as miracles were reportedly occuring at his tomb in Canterbury.
 For many from east anglia or the midlands, the ferry at Tilbury was the easiest place for them to cross the Thames on their pilgrimages to Canterbury.
 And this journey took them down an old route through the Forest of Essex, passing straight through the area that would become Brentwood.

 Brentwood is a little under 15 miles from Tilbury, which, considering the quality of roads that a traveler would face and what they might be carrying, is probably a reasonable day's walk.
 So it makes sense that pilgrims were often stopping near Brentwood to find a place to rest.